luke-hill/docs.cucumber.io/content/gherkin/reference.md

 A `Background` is run before *each* scenario, but after any [Before hooks](/cucumber/api/#hooks).
 In your feature file, put the `Background` before the first `Scenario`.

 You can only have one set of `Background` steps per feature.
-If you need different `Background` steps for different features, then it's indicative of you needing to isolate your test cases into 2 or more features.
+If you need different `Background` steps for different features, you'll need to split them into different feature files.

 For example: